space-bacon/my_rust_cms/README.md

 # My Rust CMS

 My Rust CMS is a powerful, flexible, and scalable content management system (CMS) built using Rust.
-It leverages modern web technologies such as Actix-web for the backend and Yew for the frontend, offering a performant and secure platform for content creation and management.
+It leverages modern web technologies such as WARP for the backend and Yew for the frontend, offering a performant and secure platform for content creation and management.
 The CMS is designed to provide a hybrid of WordPress and Elementor, allowing users to create and manage content via a web builder interface with drag-and-drop capabilities.

 ## Table of Contents